Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry

-To evaluate the impact of nebular emission on the inferred galaxy properties, we include the attenuated nebular component (both line and continuum) together with the attenuated stellar continuum in the input spectrum.
-The combined spectrum is then fitted using \bagpipes, with the nebular component enabled (\texttt{full\_Z}).
-Figure~\ref{fig:full_metal_free} illustrates that, when nebular emission is included under {\em the normalised true SFH}, stellar masses are still recovered with reasonable accuracy.
-The median differences in $\log M_\star$ are $-0.05$, $0.06$, and $0.01$ for the SMC, Calzetti, and Salim dust models, respectively--values smaller than the corresponding offsets without nebular emission ($0.04$, $0.19$, and $0.12$; see Figure~\ref{fig:att_stellar}).
+To evaluate the impact of nebular emission on the inferred galaxy properties, we included the attenuated nebular component (both line and continuum) together with the attenuated stellar continuum in the input spectrum.
+The combined spectrum is then fitted using \bagpipes, with the nebular component enabled (\texttt{attSNE\_Z}).
+Figure~\ref{fig:full_metal_free} illustrates that when nebular emission is included under the normalised true SFH, stellar masses can still be recovered with a reasonable level of accuracy.
+The median differences in $\log M_\star$ are $-0.05$, $0.06$, and $0.01$ for the SMC, Calzetti, and Salim dust models, respectively; these values are smaller than the corresponding offsets without nebular emission ($0.04$, $0.19$, and $0.12$; see Fig.~\ref{fig:att_stellar}).
 In contrast, estimates deviate more strongly when using the other three SFH models, with offsets of 0.36, 0.26, and 0.26 dex for the constant, double power-law, and flexible models, respectively.
 This discrepancy is most evident in low-mass galaxies, where strong optical lines redden the SED and bias the posterior towards older stellar populations, producing mass overestimations of up to 1.31 dex.
-Conversely, in massive galaxies, the effect is weak, as the contribution of nebular emission to the total flux is negligible (see the lower panel of Figure~\ref{fig:em_contribution}).
-Galaxies with $M_{\star,\mathrm{true}}>10^{8.5}\, M_\odot$ yield fitted masses consistent with those from \texttt{att\_Z}.
+Conversely, in massive galaxies, the effect is weak, as the contribution of nebular emission to the total flux is negligible (see the lower panel of Fig.~\ref{fig:em_contribution}).
+Galaxies with $M_{\star,\mathrm{true}}>10^{8.5}\, M_\odot$ yield fitted masses consistent with those from \texttt{attS\_Z}.
 Although the nebular flux contribution is generally small, excluding it may not be justified, as it can still bias $M_\star$ estimates.